cwonrails/urbanfun/README.md

 We're expanding to a new city and we need your help!
 Take the data found in the `data.json` file and store it however you'd like (e.g. hardcode it directly in the request, parse it into a separate JSON/JS file, place it into a simple db, etc).

-When a user arrives at the site, they must enter the zipcode they're sending flowers to.
-After the user has submitted/selected a zipcode, your frontend code must `GET /api/products` and only show them the flowers that are available in that zipcode.
-You are allowed to differentiate which products are available in whichever zipcode (e.g. "Fun Mix" can be in zipcode 80202 and 80205 while "Silly Mix" is only available in 80214).
+When a user arrives at the site, they must enter the zip code they're sending flowers to.
+After the user has submitted/selected a zip code, your frontend code must `GET /api/products` and only show them the flowers that are available in that zip code.
+You are allowed to differentiate which products are available in whichever zip code (e.g. "Fun Mix" can be in zip code 80202 and 80205 while "Silly Mix" is only available in 80214).
 Basically, you can add attributes to the products data or create your own separate object to help you complete the task but cannot remove.

 - Use any version of Node you're comfortable with.
 You can use ES6/ES2015 if you'd like.
 - Use any backend framework (or none).
 Do what makes you feel comfortable.